khulnasoft/khulnasoft/doc/dev/background-information/sql/upgrades_and_migrator_design.md

 enables **multiversion** upgrades.
-In part, `up` was designed to maintain our previous upgrade policy and is thus run as an initContainer (or initContainer-like mechanism) of the frontend, i.e. between two versions of Sourcegraph, the antecedent Sourcegraph services will continue to work after the consequent version's migrations have been applied.
+In part, `up` was designed to maintain our previous upgrade policy and is thus run as an initContainer (or initContainer-like mechanism) of the frontend, i.e. between two versions of Khulnasoft, the antecedent Khulnasoft services will continue to work after the consequent version's migrations have been applied.

 ## Current Startup Dependency